-Please refer to JSU's Gender-based and Sexual Misconduct Policy for information regarding interim measures administered under that policy.
+Please refer to Jacksonville State University's Sex-Based Harassment and Misconduct Policy for information regarding supportive measures administered under that policy.

 Interim Accommodations- To obtain reasonable and available interim measures and accommodations that effect a change in academic, housing, employment, transportation, or other applicable arrangements in order to ensure safety, prevent retaliation, and avoid an ongoing hostile environment.
 Parties may request a prompt review of the need for and terms of any interim measures and accommodations that directly affect them.